-User Fees Reduces/Eliminates Congress From Aviation Oversight
+User Fees Reduce/Eliminate Congress From Aviation Oversight

-The funding and oversight system currently in place works, and has worked for many inherently government functions.
-Congress is in charge, Congress holds hearings to listen to the industry and their constituents, and then passes legislation that holds them accountable - in fairness to all within their scope of responsibility.
+The funding and oversight system currently in place works, and has worked for many inherently governmental functions.
+Congress is in charge, Congress holds hearings to listen to the industry and their constituents, and then Congress passes legislation that holds them accountable - in fairness to all within their scope of responsibility.
 This is a prime reason AOPA adamantly opposes user fees for any segment of the aviation community.
-The proposal places control in the hands of the FAA and the airlines by diminishing, and ultimately eliminating, Congressional oversight of the nation's air transportation system.
-Another "catch phrase" - "off setting collections" - this process and fee setting procedure gives power to the FAA Administrator leading to reduced Congressional involvement and oversight.
-One needs only to look at the airline's objection to some of the proposals by citing the governing boards do not have enough airline representatives.
+The user fee proposal places control in the hands of the FAA and the airlines by diminishing, and ultimately eliminating, Congressional oversight of the nation's air transportation system.
+One needs only to look at the airlines' objection to some of the proposals by citing the governing boards do not have enough airline representatives.